 Celeste R. Townsend, MBA (Paiute/Shoshone)President & CEO

-President and Chief Executive Officer Celeste Townsend, MBA (Paiute/Shoshone) brings over 25 years’ experience in Indian and post-secondary education to California Indian Nations College (CINC).
-She is an enrolled member of the Fort Bidwell Indian Community Paiute tribe in Northern California and is a descendent of the Shoshone-Paiute tribe of the Duck Valley Indian Reservation in Owyhee, Nevada.
-She obtained her Bachelor of Science degree, majoring in Business and Management and then her Master of Business Administration from the University of Redlands with a concentration in Finance.
+Celeste Townsend is an enrolled citizen of the Guidutikad numu Fort Bidwell Indian Community located in Northern California.
+She is also a descendent of the Shoshone-Paiute tribe of the Duck Valley Indian Reservation in Owyhee, Nevada.
+President Townsend adds over 30 years’ experience in Indian education to her role at California Indian Nations College (CINC).
+President Townsend obtained both her Bachelor of Science degree, majoring in Business and Management (concentrating in Finance) and her Master of Business Administration from the University of Redlands in Redlands, California.
+She recently began a joint doctoral program (JDP) at the University of California, San Diego that is partnered with California State University, San Marcos.

 Office of the President Administrative Staff